Helen Clare

 Helen Clare (born Nelly Harrison; 29 November 1916 – 15 September 2018) was a British singer who was well known in the 1930s and 1940s through her work in variety, radio, television and recording.
 Clare worked extensively in light entertainment, appearing on BBC Radio and recording with British dance bands.
 Her distinctive soprano voice saw her working with some of the biggest names of the era, including bandleaders Jack Jackson and Henry Hall.
-She was one of the last surviving British singers who had been active in the 1930s.
+She was one of the last surviving professional singers who had been active in the 1930s.

 Early life

 Nelly Harrison was born in Bradford, Yorkshire, on 29 November 1916, during the First World War, and had an older brother, Tom.
 Aged four, she moved to Australia with her family, who settled in Burswood, a suburb of Perth.
 She began performing in cinemas, often dressed to look like Baby Peggy, a popular child star in Hollywood, and progressed to appearing in pantomimes in Perth, as well as Australia's major population centres of Melbourne and Sydney.
 Billed as "Little Nellie Harrison – Child Wonder", Harrison performed grand opera arias, such as the "Jewel Song" from Faust for Dame Nellie Melba, who she duetted with.

 Harrison's voice brought her to the attention of the critics and audiences, with Melba remarking, "this voice must be preserved and not be used for years to come".
 A 1926 Sydney Opera House production of Aladdin was reviewed by The Sydney Morning Herald, in which it was noted that Harrison won applause from the audience.
 Harrison, "a diminutive child-prodigy, sang fluently and correctly, with shades and roulades, all in a tiny voice, the valse-air from Edward German's comic opera Tom Jones", the review added.